-What is double outlet right ventricle?
+What is double outlet right ventricle (DORV)?

 Double outlet right ventricle (DORV) is a rare congenital heart defect (the baby is born with it) involving the "great arteries" (the aorta and the pulmonary artery).
 In a normal heart, the aorta exits from the left ventricle and pumps blood to the body, while the pulmonary artery exits from the right ventricle and pumps blood to the lungs (where it picks up oxygen).
 In DORV, the aorta and the pulmonary artery both come out of the right ventricle.